RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 Once users set the device, they create a handle with `rocsparse_create_handle() <https://rocsparse.readthedocs.io/en/latest/library.html#rocsparse-create-handle>`_.

-Subsequent rocSPARSE routines take this handle as an input parameter. rocSPARSE ONLY queries (by hipGetDevice()) the user’s device; rocSPARSE does NOT set the device for users.
+Subsequent rocSPARSE routines take this handle as an input parameter. rocSPARSE ONLY queries (by hipGetDevice()) the user's device; rocSPARSE does NOT set the device for users.
 If rocSPARSE does not see a valid device, it returns an error message.
-It is the users’ responsibility to provide a valid device to rocSPARSE and ensure the device safety.
+It is the users' responsibility to provide a valid device to rocSPARSE and ensure the device safety.

 Users CANNOT switch devices between `rocsparse_create_handle() <https://rocsparse.readthedocs.io/en/latest/library.html#rocsparse-create-handle>`_ and `rocsparse_destroy_handle() <https://rocsparse.readthedocs.io/en/latest/library.html#rocsparse-destroy-handle>`_.
 If users want to change device, they must destroy the current handle and create another rocSPARSE handle.